 - Sunflower bouquets: Bouquets with sunflowers are bright and lovely but should be avoided if you suffer from pollen allergies.
 Because of their size, sunflowers are typically the centerpiece flower of any bouquet they’re in.
 This quality means that sunflowers are often paired with delicate filler flowers, such as baby’s breath or goldenrod.
 Unfortunately, these flowers also irritate allergies, making sunflower bouquets a potent pollen producer.
 If you’re lucky enough to be allergy-free, we recommend sunflower bouquets as a centerpiece for your summer table or a lovely addition to your windowsill.

 - Bouquets with baby’s breath or other fillers: Many mixed bouquets incorporate delicate baby’s breath or other light flowers that complement the prominent blooms.
 Be careful when purchasing bouquets with a lot of fillers or wildflowers, as they may trigger allergies.
 If you don’t suffer from pollen allergies, arrangements with wildflowers can be a lovely addition to your home or gift for that special someone.
-Consider our sophisticated Wildflowers & Rose Bouquet or colorful Amalfi Coast arrangement.
+Consider our sophisticated Wildflowers & Rose Bouquet or Felice arrangement.